neefrehman/make-matrix/README.md

 1. Eslint has found non-fixable issues in the code
 2. The Jest testing suites haven't all passed
-3. The commit message doesn't meet the [conventional commit format](https://www.conventionalcommits.org/en/v1.0.0/) (run `git cz` in terminal for help formatting your commit message)
+3. The commit message doesn't meet the [conventional commit format](https://www.conventionalcommits.org/en/v1.0.0/) (run `npm run commmitizen` in terminal for help formatting your commit message)

 Open your git logs to debug commit errors.